Sexually Transmissible Infections and Blood Borne Viruses

 Needs Analysis [PDF 1.4MB] [Word 1.6MB]

 The Design phase is where essential collaboration between commissioner, sector partners, service providers and other stakeholders takes place.
-The Design phase enables us to examine, shape and involved services, and align key service models and characteristics with desired health and wellbeing outcomes for the community.
+The Design phase enables us to examine, shape and involved services, and align key service models and characteristics with desired health and wellbeing outcomes

 Activity